Airtable/blocks/packages/cli-next/README.md

 To use a custom bundler:

-1. Save your bundler as a TypeScript file (i.e. index.ts).
+1. Save your bundler as a JavaScript file (i.e. index.js).
+The bundler must be a CommonJS module.
+If your bundler in written in TypeScript, you must use the transpiled version as the entry file.

 2. Then, change the block.json ‘bundler.module’ option to point at your new bundler entry file;
    i.e.: